 Curriculum & Learning Environment

 The Master of Education in Leadership, Teaching, and Learning program has provided teachers with the opportunities to advance within their schools and boost student achievement.
 The program allows students to complete the program within two years.
-Students take two courses during the fall and spring terms and can choose from five starting points throughout the year.
+Multiple start dates are offered each year.

 Explicitly designed with teachers’ needs in mind – Midland’s Master of Education in Leadership, Teaching, and Learning program offers flexibility, real-world expertise, and a capstone course that allows students to apply their newfound knowledge!

 Students complete 18 credits (6 courses) in the general core curriculum and additional credits within their chosen area of emphasis.
 Core courses are offered online.

 A full list of Midland University MEd, endorsement, and certificate course descriptions and credit information can be found in the Academic Catalog.View the Academic Catalog